 What Are the Four Forces of Flight?

-The four forces of flight are lift, weight, thrust and drag.
+The four forces of flight are lift, weight, thrust, and drag.
 These forces make an object move up and down, and faster or slower.
-How much of each force there is changes how the object moves through the air.
+How much of each force there are changes how the object moves through the air.